 - i.
-Clear and effective strikes using fists, legs, or knees on unprotected, and allowable striking areas score one (1) point. - ii.
-When both athletes are within bounds and the attacking athlete uses legal throwing techniques to bring the opponent to the ground, or when the opponent falls due to a technical mistake, or when the attacking athlete gains a dominant position and control over the situation after the opponent voluntarily falls, around (3) seconds of ground control time is required to score one (1) point. - iii.
+Clear and effective strikes using fists, legs, or knees to unprotected and allowable striking areas score one (1) point. - ii.
+When both athletes are within bounds and the attacking athlete uses legal throwing techniques to bring the opponent to the ground, or when the opponent falls due to a technical mistake, or when the attacking athlete gains dominant position and control over the situation after the opponent voluntarily falls, around (3) seconds of ground control time is required to score one (1) point. - iii.
 If a takedown occurs and the defending athlete lands out of bounds, the attacking athlete must be in contact with the competition area to be awarded one (1) point.
 Additionally, the defending athlete will incur an out of bounds

 - by a single athlete penalty if there is no physical contact with the attacking athlete when landing out of bounds. - iv.
 If a takedown occurs within bounds and the defending athlete voluntarily goes out of bounds to induce a reset to standing position, the attacking athlete gains one (1) point. - v.
-In instances where submissions or TKOs are close to being secured, in addition to the referee's oral reminder to the athlete (e.g. "Fight Back" "Are you okay"), two (2) points will be awarded. - vi.
-When the attacking party uses clear and effective striking that results in significant displacement of the opponent, or induces temporary loss of balance, or putting an opponent in a near KO state, two (2) points will be awarded.
+In instances where submissions or TKOs are close to being secured, in addition to the referee's oral reminder to the athlete (e.g. "fight back" "Are you okay?"), two (2) points will be awarded. - vi.
+When the attacking athlete uses clear and effective striking actions that results in significant displacement of the opponent, or induces temporary loss of balance, and the opponent being in a state close to KO, two (2) points will be awarded.

-B. Other Situations:
+b) Other Situations: